gfreedman/jhu_datascience_gcd_courseproject/README.md

 ## Step 3) Create the final raw data set that we can use to make a tidy data set from:
 > An R data.frame called "finalDataSet" is created by binding together the above test and train data sets returned from "createDataSet()"
-> Then I search through "finalDataSet" to remove all columns that aren't concerned with the mean, I used grep and a simple string pattern of either "mean" or "std"
+> Then I search through "finalDataSet" to remove all columns that aren't concerned with the mean, I used grep and a simple string pattern of either "mean()" or "std()"
 > Also per course forum discussion I felt ok dropping all columns that had to do with mean frequency --> https://class.coursera.org/getdata-004/forum/thread?thread_id=229
+> Here is another thread supporting use of "mean()" and "std()" --> https://class.coursera.org/getdata-004/forum/thread?thread_id=219#comment-1188
 > Then I cleaned up the column names themselves so that it would be easy to refer to them as R objects using gsub (i.e. df$myNiceColumnName)
 > I exported this as a CSV file and inspected it using MS Excel to make sure that it all made sense and that the code was performing as it should.
 > It's worth noting that I ran a few little mini tests, printing out values, dimensions and column names as a sanity check.